 from thinking clearly or making the correct conclusions about even good

-guidance, like valid Scripture.
+guidance, like valid Scripture or the truth.
 This is the searing of the conscience by

 deceiving demons in 1 Timothy 4:1-2.